dotnet/docs/docs/core/diagnostics/dotnet-trace.md

   Sets the size of the in-memory circular buffer, in megabytes.
 Default 256 MB.

   > [!NOTE]
-  > If the target process is writing events too frequently, it can overflow this buffer which results in some events to get dropped.
-When too many events are getting dropped, increasing the buffer size may help.
+  > If the target process writes events too frequently, it can overflow this buffer and some events might be dropped.
+If too many events are getting dropped, increase the buffer size to see if the number of dropped events reduces.
+If the number of dropped events does not decrease with a larger buffer size, it may be due to a slow reader blocking the target process' buffers to be flushed.

 - **`--clreventlevel <clreventlevel>`**